thangckt/note_ml/notebook/pytorch_deep_learning/00_overview.md

-# Learn PyTorch for Deep Learning
+# Overview

-Welcome to the [Zero to Mastery Learn PyTorch for Deep Learning course](https://dbourke.link/ZTMPyTorch), the second best place to learn PyTorch on the internet (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).
+Adapted from [Learn PyTorch for Deep Learning: Zero to Mastery](https://www.learnpytorch.io/), the second best place to learn PyTorch on the internet (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).

 <img src="images/misc-pytorch-course-launch-cover-white-text-black-background.jpg" width=750 alt=""/> <br>
 *pytorch deep learning by zero to mastery cover photo with different sections of the course*